neuralpain/oneclickwinrar/README.md

 ## Features

 - Install and license any available version of WinRAR for both 32-bit and 64-bit architectures
-- Automatically download and install the latest English WinRAR (64-bit) installer (at time of release)
+- Automatically download and install the latest English WinRAR (64-bit) installer
 - Optionally download a specific version of WinRAR and/or preserve the installer[^3] for future installations
 - Status updates via Windows toast notifications[^4]
 - Create custom licenses for your personal use[^5]